compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 ### Learning objectives

 - Practice converting raw survey data to a suitable format
-- Practice machine learning for predictive modeling
+- Practice creating machine learning for predictive modeling
 - Experience the common task method

 ### Preparation

-Well in advance of the activity, you will need to apply for data access.
+Well in advance of the activity (we recommend at least two full days), you will need to apply for data access.

 - Register for an account on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx)
 - Visit your [switchboard](https://opr.princeton.edu/archive/restricted/Switchboard.aspx) and sign up for access to the Fragile Families and Child Wellbeing Study.
 When asked about your plans for using the data, write "I will be participating in the Fragile Families Challenge as part of SICSS."
 You may also include any additional plans for using the data.